Calabria | The last Undiscovered Piece of Italy

 Rafting on the Lao river is absolutely recommended, because the trail is exceptionally beautiful.
 When traversing the canyon, you witness the prowess of 300 meters high rock walls, with rays of sunlight shining through, leaves whirling around and drops of water falling down.
 Thereupon, you’ll truly feel like you are in some sort of fairy tale!

-Il Borgo Ospitale is an albergo diffuso with 13 rooms and a restaurant, right in the historic center of Rotonda.
+Il Borgo Ospitale is an albergo diffuso with 13 rooms and a restaurant, right in the historic centre of Rotonda.
 Basically, an albergo diffuso is a “scattered hotel” meaning that the accommodation is located in different houses and apartments in the same village.
 The fun thing about this concept is that your neighbours are probably locals.
 Particularly, this is a perfect solution for anyone who wants something else than your typical hotel experience.

 Scilla is called “the little Venice of the Tyrrhenian Sea” for a reason.
 This little atmospheric village is astonishing beautiful.
 Small houses that are built on the water give a romantic feeling throughout the place.
 It is by walking through the narrow streets where you come across old fountains, little chapels and hidden pathways to the sea.
 The village is famous for their pesce spade (swordfish) plus the harbour is studded with blue and green coloured traditional fishing boats that don’t seem to have changed much through centuries.
 Scilla is a special place in Calabria Italy you won’t easily forget!
 Scilla also has a cozy beach with a view of a big rock formation with a castle on top of it.
 You can go snorkelling and diving around this rock.
 Due to the sea currents, special anemones grow there and many different fish species can be seen.